Seahawks flying high as they visit unpredictable Browns

 Dallas (3-2) at New York Jets (0-4)

-Sam Darnold returns from a bout with mononucleosis, and the Jets were inept on offense in the three games he missed.
+Sam Darnold returns from mononucleosis, and the Jets were inept on offense in the three games he missed.
 They have played some tough teams (Philly, New England, Buffalo) and were not competitive since the opening half against the Bills in Week 1.

 This is a matchup of the top-ranked offense against the worst.
 The Cowboys are averaging 453 yards per game to 180 for the Jets.